andrewheiss/nonprofitsp22.classes.andrewheiss.com/content/class/06-class.markdown

 -   <i class="fas fa-book"></i> Case 2, “I Choose to Live Foundation—One Man’s Vision to Form a New Charity,” in Grobman, *An Introduction to the Nonprofit Sector*[^1]

+## Written response question

+Two parts for today:

+1. Write mission and vision statements for your team’s nonprofit project to propose to your team.
+You’ll spend class time narrowing down everyone’s proposals and consolidating and polishing everything into a single mission statement and vision statement.

+2. Write a possible mission and vision statement for John’s idea for the “I Choose to Live Foundation”

 [^1]: Gary M. Grobman, *An Introduction to the Nonprofit Sector: A Practical Approach for the Twenty-First Century*, 6th ed.
 (Harrisburg, Pennsylvania: White Hat Communications, 2021).